Sebbito/ginst/README.md

 # ginst

-ginst (short for generic installer) a Tool used to install programs according to self written configurations.
+**ginst** (short for generic installer) a tool used to install programs according to self written configurations.

-The tool takes a `programs.json` file and tries to execute the commands given.
+The tool takes a `.json` file and tries to execute the commands given.

 Note: It's currently only tested on Linux.